chetanakkatangerhal/Bloc-Pattern/README.md

-Here is simple Flutter project that implements a bloc pattern. project have two buttons "increment" and "decrement" which are used to incremented and decremented by pressing buttons.
+Here is simple Flutter project that implements a bloc pattern. project have two buttons "increment" and "decrement" which are used to increment and decrement a counter value.